cjthatcher/ACM-competition/README.md

 ###Todo
  - Users need a way to update/change their info
- - Admin needs to be able to create questions
- - Event status is not being saved
  - Save creation date with event
  - feature: startdate, stopdate, duration
  - password reset stuff